23 Countries and Territories that Speak Spanish [With Language Guides]

 There are 20 countries and 1 territory that state Spanish as their official or national language:

-If you’re interested in learning more about the Spanish language and its variations, check out these articles:
+If you’re interested in learning more about the variation of the Spanish language, check out this article:

 Major Differences Between Castilian Spanish and Latin American Spanish | FluentU Spanish Blog